-Theory Class Sequence
+Theory and Clinical Practicum Class Sequence

-Child Development I: Infancy Through Age Toddlerhood.
+First Trimester: Infancy Through Age Toddlerhood.
 This course will provide a solid foundation in early childhood development.
 Readings will offer the clinician the ability to apply and integrate key concepts from a wide range of relational theories of development: object relations, self-psychology, attachment theory and interpersonal psychoanalysis.
 Selections from contemporary infant research, dyadic systems studies, affect regulation theory, trauma theory and brain development will be utilized to gain a detailed understanding of the developing infant and child.

-Clinical Practicum II.
 This course will provide the skills required to conduct ongoing treatments with infants, children and adolescents.
 Candidates will learn how to conduct infant-mother dyadic therapy, play therapy with younger children, and talk-oriented therapy with adolescents.
 Candidates will gain an understanding of the fundamentals of the relational psychoanalytic perspective on treatment including the use of transference and countertransference, overcoming resistance in children and adolescents, the nature of therapeutic action, resolving impasses in treatment and the specialized use of interpretation with children and adolescents.
 Finally, targeted interventions drawing on problem- solving, cognitive and behavior therapies will be integrated into the clinician's set of skills.